Bernas Coni Warren Home Page Frequently Asked Questions

 Attorneys Making Gifts

-An attorney has only limited powers to make gifts (e.g. on marriage, birthdays), generally to people connected or related (including the attorney) to the donor.
+An attorney has only limited powers to make gifts (e.g. on marriage or birthdays), generally to people connected or related (including the attorney) to the donor.
 Gifts to charities which the donor might support are allowed.

 Any such gifts must be reasonable with regard to the size of the donor's estate.